 Our latest episode features Ian Hsu, Founder of Prayvine.
 Prayvine is a non-profit that provides an online space for people to pray more effectively for missionaries.
 While Ian aims to bring mission workers and their supporters closer together, his work brings up deeper questions about technology, human behavior, and relationships.
 Is praying online legitimate?
 How does technology impact our spiritual lives if we type our prayers?
 Can God actually use us when we pray on the internet?
 Join ATN host Paul Taylor and Ian as they explore these fascinating questions and more.

 Ian Hsu is founder and CEO of Prayvine, a faith + tech “startup” ministry that is working to spark a global prayer movement for missions.
 Prior to founding Prayvine, Ian led Stanford University’s digital engagement strategy and was widely recognized as Stanford’s leading expert in digital communications.
 As a consultant and mentor, Ian coaches Fortune 100 companies, national governments, and entrepreneurial Stanford students on strategy, marketing, and leadership.
 He holds a B.S. in electrical engineering and M.S. in management science & engineering from Stanford University.
 After 20 years in Silicon Valley, Ian moved back to Orlando (where he grew up) and is happy to be home again.

 Joy is a former biology researcher who decided she preferred writing to pipetting.
 She graduated with a B.A. in Molecular Biology from Princeton University and holds graduate degrees in the biological sciences from the University of Pennsylvania and Stanford University.
-She currently spends most of her time writing about AI, statistics, and biopharma.
+She has written on numerous STEM topics, ranging from molecular biology to AI and clinical trials.
 In her free time, she enjoys reading, learning about food science, and spending time with her husband.